ztyyLV/web-twain-docs/info/schedule/Stable.md

 #### Image Viewer

--	Optimize display speed of images in viewer in n*n <a href="https://www.dynamsoft.com/web-twain/docs/info/api/WebTwain_Viewer.html#setviewmode" target="_blank">ViewMode</a>.
+-	Optimized display speed of images in the viewer when view is set to n*n <a href="https://www.dynamsoft.com/web-twain/docs/info/api/WebTwain_Viewer.html#setviewmode" target="_blank">ViewMode</a>.

 #### Android Service